LucaCanali/Miscellaneous/Spark_Notes/Spark_Misc_Info.md

 ```

 ---
- - Examples of Dataframe creation for testing
+ - Examples of DataFrame creation for testing
  ```
 sql("select * from values (1, 'aa'), (2,'bb'), (3,'cc') as (id,desc)").show
 +---+----+